Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Criterion for detecting trapped electrons in a computer simulation

-The first step then is to track down the moments when the potential energy of the emitter is lower than a given threshold energy $\mathscr{E}_{th}$.
+The first step to establish a criterion for when an ion has trapped an electron is then to track down the moments when the potential energy of the emitter, $\mathscr{E}_p$, is lower than a given threshold energy $\mathscr{E}_{th}$.
+The energy $\mathscr{E}_p$ here is the \textit{full potential energy} of the emitter, that is, calculated by considering the interaction with all other particles in the simulation, taking into account the regularization of the ion-electron interaction potential.
 In particular, to keep consistency with the original criterion for $Z=1$ atoms, we choose

 which corresponds to the potential energy of an ion with an electron at a distance $\rmin$.
-We note here that the exact value of $\mathscr{E}_{th}$, while important, is not critical for this criterion, as we will show in Section \ref{sec:Example}.

-Whenever the ion energy is lower than $\mathscr{E}_{th}$, the electron that is closest to it (its first neighbor) is identified.
+Whenever the ion potential energy is lower than $\mathscr{E}_{th}$, the electron that is closest to it (its first neighbor) is identified.
 Then, the time interval during which that electron has been among the $Z+1$ closest neighbors is considered.
 If this interval is longer than a given threshold value $\tau_{\text{bound}}$, then the average total energy of the electron-ion pair in that interval is calculated.
 If the pair has a negative total energy during that interval, then the electron is considered to be bound for the whole interval.
 If not, it is considered that the negative energy seen by the emitter is caused by a strong collision, since the electron causing it did not remain around the ion.
 It is worth noting that the $Z+1$ closest neighbors are considered, since it is possible that a fast electron gets closer to the ion core than other bound electrons for a short period of time, without freeing them.

 Since the full time-history of the ion is needed in order to check whether an electron is bound or free, its history must be saved so that it can be accessed when the energy criterion is met, and the correct field sequences can be extracted.